 6.56 Undefined behaviour [EWF]

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.56 does not apply to SPARK, because other than specific cases of unsafe programming techniques, undefined behaviour is prevented by mandatory static verification.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.56 does not apply to SPARK, because, , undefined behaviour is prevented by mandatory static verification, as described in section 5.1.5 of this document.
 Note that ISO/IEC 8652 and SPARK use the term “erroneous behaviour” with the same meaning as “undefined behaviour” used in ISO/IEC 24772-1.

 6.57 Implementation–defined behaviour [FAB]